mdebooy/Natuur/README.md

 This produces a jar that includes all files that are needed to work with the application:
 * `resources_XX.properties` contains the texts in language `XX`;
-* `parameters.properties` contains the paramleters for the application;
+* `parameters.properties` contains the parameters for the application;
 * `reports` directory contains the reports for the application;
 * `db` directory contains the database scripts.
 There is a sub-directory per database type.
 Scripts the name `XXXX-patch.sql` should only be executed when it is for an upgrade from one version to another.
 Do not skip a version.